 The Education Committee plans and executes educational activities to inform the membership and the general public about important preservation issues in Washington.
 These activities include lectures, tours, and panel discussions.
 Often this committee coordinates with other DCPL committees to expand the organization’s activities.
-Chair: Juliet Zucker
+Co-chairs: Juliet Zucker and Jason Young

 The Government Affairs Committee pursues issues relating to government and its impact on preservation.
 It monitors city and federal government planning decisions that may impact Washington’s historic resources, while advocating for sound historic preservation policy.
 The committee also considers, prepares and proposes municipal legislation that would facilitate preservation projects in the city.
 Chair: Fay Armstrong